serebrov/notes/2013-03-18-js-scalable-architecture.md

 And angular controllers are very similar to scalable architecture modules:
 * self-contained and sandboxed
-* can be built in pure JS without access to base library
+* can be built in pure JS without access to the base library
 * interaction between modules is done via events or via special service but not directly

 This way the idea of the scalable architecture is present in the AngularJS.
 And angular also gives other essential components (views, models, services, etc) and provides complete and ready to use architecture.